FAQ

-I don’t have time to read your whole biography.
-I just want to know the salient facts of your life so I can write this report for school.
+I don't have time to read your whole biography.
+I just want to know some facts so I can write this report for school.
 Please help me out?

 Well, sure, you said please.